cottonpup/obsidian-vault/Development/Learning Resources/💻 Section 20 Advanced Redux.md

 > [!done]- What is Thunk?
 >  **A function that delays an action until later**
->  d
+>
->  An action creator function that does NOT re
+>  An action creator function that does **NOT return the action itself** but instead another function which eventually returns the action.

 ## 📒 437.
 Finalizing the Fetching Logic